 This same letter is available in Doc format here.
 You can copy and paste from here and use it for your purpose.

 #1 Include full period of employment in Skill Letter

 Include full period of employment even if part of it was outside USA or any other country.

-Write ONLY the work experience or technologies that are mentioned in the JOB advertisement that your current company has used to hire in USA.
+Write the work experience or technologies that are mentioned in the JOB advertisement that your current company has used to hire in the USA.

 For other countries like Australia and Canada, the work experience should be relevant to the visa or skill that you are applying to.

-This is important as the technical skills and the job-responsibility verbiage should remain same during the whole process of documentation of GC process to maintain consistency.
-Attorneys recommend to match the verbiage with the job advertisement that the company has published in various newspapers.
+This is important as the technical skills and the job-responsibility verbiage should remain the same during the whole process of documentation of the GC process to maintain consistency.
+Attorneys recommend matching the verbiage with the job advertisement that the company has published in various newspapers.

 The skill letter is not your resume or CV, so stay away from writing each technology that you have ever heard of!
-Be specific an to-the-point with the roles and technologies.
+Be specific and to-the-point with the roles and technologies.